 - the dates of birth of any children you have

 - your partner's details, if you have a partner

 - your bank details, if you have an account

-Most people take around 10 to 20 minutes to complete the form, but don't worry if it takes you longer.
+Most people take around 10 to 20 minutes to complete the form, but it's okay if it takes you longer.
 You'll not be able to save the form and come back to it later, because it has to be completed all at once.